Hawaii-State-Judiciary/caseload_forecasting/README.md

 # Caseload Forecasting Project
 For sharing data, scripts, and documentation.
 For storing readings and other resources.

+### Goals
+The overarching goal of this project is to develop accurate caseload projections that the Judiciary can use to effectively plan for the future.
+To that end, there are multiple sub-goals:

+**Sub-goals**
+* Develop multiple caseload forecasting models using a variety of methods including time-series forecasting and other statistical models; forecasting tournaments, prediction markets, and related aggregation/wisdom-of-the-crowd methods; and heuristics.
+* Assess the accuracy of these models on a monthly, quarterly, and yearly basis and refine as needed.
+* Apply these models to forecast caseloads, case age, and other variables for the purpose of planning.

+There are a number of proximate, concrete project goals.
+They include the following:
+***For the Judiciary's Multi-year Program and Financial Plan (PFP)***
+* Generate 5 year projections for caseloads in each ciruit and in the appellate courts.
+* Generate 5-year projections for time to disposition in the trial courts and time to decision in appellate courts.

 ### Documentation
 [placeholder for documentation.
 Use this space to explain how to use scripts and data so that processes are reproducible.]

+#### Data
+[Use this space to explain how data are organized.]

+#### Scripts
+[Use this space to explain how scripts are organized.]

 ### Links